iv-org/documentation/docs/installation.md

 Because of various issues, Invidious **must** be restarted often, at least once a day, ideally every hour.

-If you use a reverse proxy, you **must** configure invidious to properly serve request through it:
+If you use a reverse proxy, you **must** configure Invidious to properly serve request through it:

 `https_only: true` : if you are serving your instance via https, set it to true